Kellett School: Fees and inspection

-In 2023/2024, fees were HK$190,300 for preparatory students, HK$236,500 for students in years 7–11 and HK$243,400 for students in years 12–13.
+In 2025/2026, fees were HK$208,800 for preparatory students, HK$259,600 for students in years 7–11 and HK$267,100 for students in years 12–13.

 As Kellett school is a not-for-profit international school, all fees or generated income is reinvested back into the school.
+This allows for excellent teacher salaries and retention alongside a highly satisfied faculty, resulting in a 9/10 rating from reviews on International Schools Review.

 In its most recent BSO (British Schools Overseas) Inspection, the inspectors summarised Kellett as "an outstanding school" that "provides an outstanding quality of education for pupils".
-In December 2021 Kellett was awarded the highest status, Patron's Accredited Member, by COBIS Council for British International Schools, following an accreditation visit.
+In December 2021 Kellett was awarded the highest status, Patron's Accredited Member, by the Council of British International Schools(COBIS), following an accreditation visit.